owlpaste/react-native-firebase-auth-template/README.md

 * Enter Firebase project id in `.firebaserc`
 * Enter details of the Firebase project into `config/firebase.js`
 * Setup [local firebase environment](https://firebase.google.com/docs/emulator-suite/install_and_configure)
+* **IMPORTANT** When using with a real project with a database, please make sure [to secure your firestore](https://firebase.google.com/docs/firestore/security/rules-structure).

 ## How to start